Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 * `del` will delete the pool defined in the pool configuration file from the Batch account along with associated metadata in Azure Storage used by Batch Shipyard.
-It is recommended to use this command instead of deleting a pool directly from the Azure Portal, Batch Explorer, or other tools as this action can conveniently remove all associated Batch Shipyard metadata on Azure Storage.
+It is recommended to use this command instead of deleting a pool directly from the Azure Portal, Batch Labs, or other tools as this action can conveniently remove all associated Batch Shipyard metadata on Azure Storage.
   * `--wait` will wait for deletion to complete